Hugh Findlay

-Hugh Findlay (June 9, 1822 in Newmilns, Ayrshire, Scotland - March 2, 1900 in Fish Haven, Idaho) was one of the first two Mormon missionaries to enter India and initiated Mormon missionary work in the Shetland Islands.
+Hugh Findlay (June 9, 1822 – March 2, 1900) was one of the first two Mormon missionaries to enter India and initiated Mormon missionary work in the Shetland Islands.

 Conversion

 Findlay was baptized in Dundee, Scotland, on July 1, 1844, by missionaries from the Church of Jesus Christ of Latter-day Saints.
 He married Isabella Rattray that same year.
 Between 1847 and 1848, Isabella and the two little boys she and Findlay had together, James and Ephraim, died in what was probably a diphtheria epidemic.
 Both boys were under two years old.

 Orson Pratt recorded the following about a case of "miraculous healing" involving Findlay in Scotland: